-Procedures for Determining Suspected Breaches of the Australian Public Service Code of Conduct
+Procedures for determining suspected breaches of the Australian Public Service Code of Conduct

 I, Leigh Gordon, as delegate of the Secretary to the Australian Treasury establish these procedures under subsection 15(3) of the Public Service Act 1999 (the Act).

-These procedures apply from 1 June 2022.
+These procedures apply from 1 December 2023.

 These procedures supersede the previous procedures made for the Royal Australian Mint (the agency) under subsection 15(3) of the Act.